 With winter fast approaching I’ve had a lot of people asking me how to keep your chickens warm in the winter.
-Not only that, they’ve actually said they gave up raising chickens all together because they couldn’t keep them alive!
+Not only that, they’ve actually said they had given up raising chickens all together because they couldn’t keep them alive!

-I was absolutely shocked by this because I’ve had at least 3 people in the past month or so say this to me!
+I was absolutely shocked by this because I’ve had at least three people in the past month or so say this to me!

 It’s been quite awhile since we put in the coop and brought home our first chicks.
 So, to come up with an answer I really had to sit and think about it.